Saturday, November 25, 2023

 Incidence of CL.

 About 600,000 to 1 million of new cases of CL occur each year.
-The mortality is few in number and comes from secondary bacterial or, fungal infections but the morbidity is a serious problem.
+The mortality is few and comes from secondary bacterial or, fungal infections but the morbidity is a serious problem.

 Anatomy of Leishmania.

-Leishmania is an unicellular organism, exists in two different anatomical forms.
-In the insect vector, leishmania is an oblong flagellated form called Promastigotes reside in the proboscis of the sandfly..
-A small round non- flagellated form called Amastigote is ingested by the sandfly from humans during feeding.
+Leishmania is a unicellular organism, exists in two different anatomical forms.
+In the insect vector, leishmania is an oblong, flagellated form called Promastigotes reside in the proboscis of the sandfly.
+A small, round, non- flagellated form called Amastigote is ingested by the sandfly from humans during feeding.
 In the gut of the sandfly, the parasites change to flagellated form.

 The nucleus of leishmania is present in the center of the cell; in front of the nucleus in the cytoplasm, a mass of mitochondrial DNA is present called Kinetoplast.
 From the Kinetoplast a flagellum originates and extends outside.
 In the cytoplasm, a single stand of mitochondrion and Golgi apparatus are also present.